Last Updated on by

 - There are a lot of sellers on site and a lot of people so it may seem hectic but it’s perfectly safe.

 A trip to Chichen Itza is highly recommended.
-Whether you’re enjoying a getaway to Cancun or Playa del Carmen or you’re exploring The Yucatan for several weeks make sure Chichen Itza is at the top of your to do list.
+Whether you’re enjoying a getaway to Cancun or Playa del Carmen add this to your bucket list.

 Arrive early and trust that you can successfully and cheaply get here on public transport and still have the same experience as those on a prearranged overpriced tour.